-Companies in the consumer goods industry need to implement next-generation transformations based on these foundations in order to thrive post-COVID-19.
+Companies in the consumer goods industry need to implement next-generation transformations based on these foundations to thrive post-COVID-19.

-In order to undergo a transformation, a statement of the company's purpose and portfolio must be formulated.
-Instead of relying exclusively on traditional strategies, purpose and sustainability are now critical additions, providing a compass for such journeys, allowing appropriate decisions and trade-offs along the way.
+To transform, a statement of the company's purpose and portfolio must be formulated.
+Instead of relying exclusively on traditional strategies, purpose and sustainability are now critical additions, providing a compass for such journeys, and allowing appropriate decisions and trade-offs along the way.

 Customer-centricity must be adopted right from the beginning, so businesses can redirect efforts away from short-term success and focus on growth as the leading factor for long-term value creation.
 The company can also initiate growth-oriented activities that have traditionally been considered separate from standard cost-cutting measures.

-It is imperative that the operations model of the company be realigned to better reflect long-term transformational goals.
-To adapt to the upcoming transitions, companies need to reallocate their resources and rethink operating models in order to be more agile flatter, and faster.
+The operations model of the company must be realigned to better reflect long-term transformational goals.
+To adapt to the upcoming transitions, companies need to reallocate their resources and rethink operating models to be more agile flatter, and faster.
 This process involves adopting agile and cross-functional approaches that are faster and more efficient, with fewer touchpoints and increased manager empowerment.